fachrinnk4869/tiket-konser-blockchain/README.md

 ### Additional Notes

 - **Network Setup**: Docker Compose handles networking automatically.
 Each node runs in its own container and communicates via internal Docker networking.
-- **Logs**: To view detailed logs for debugging or monitoring purposes, run `docker-compose logs -f`.
+- **Logs**: To view detailed logs for debugging or monitoring purposes, run `docker compose logs -f`.

 ### Stopping the Network